-Admission to the university is conditioned upon the applicant providing accurate and current admissions information and upon the applicant updating such data if circumstances arise that make the previously provided information inaccurate, misleading or incomplete in an important way.
+Admission to the university is conditioned upon the applicant providing accurate and current admissions information and upon the applicant updating such data if circumstances arise that make the previously provided information inaccurate, misleading, or incomplete in an important way.
 Submission of an application authorizes the university to investigate the accuracy of statements made and data provided by the applicant and those who submit materials or information on behalf of the applicant.
-Falsifications, misrepresentations or omissions in application answers or supporting data may constitute grounds to deny or revoke admission to the university.
+Falsifications, misrepresentations, or omissions in application answers or supporting data may constitute grounds to deny or revoke admission to the university.
 Admission to the university may be denied or revoked if the university learns that an individual has engaged in conduct that indicates to the university that the individual is not ready to be a responsible member of the university community.

-The university encourages all applicants to visit the East Lansing campus.
+The university encourages all applicants to visit campus.
 Admissions presentations and campus tours are available Monday-Friday throughout the year and on select Saturdays during fall and spring.
 There is no charge, but pre-registration is required.
-For more information, please visit www.admissions.msu.edu/visit.